 Located just north of Venice is the island of Murano, one of the best places in the world to see the art of glass blowing.
 Although the island’s unique industry may have altered somewhat since its beginnings in the 8th Century (the art form originally developed in the Middle East around 300 BC), it remains a thriving industry.
 Using a hollow steel tube, the molten glass is pulled from the furnace and rolled into shape on a steel table, known as a marver.
-Blowing into the pipe, the warm air causes the glass to bubble, at which point it is reworked until the desired shape is achieve.
-Demonstrations given by Murano’s extraordinary craftspeople can be seen year round.
+Blowing into the pipe, the warm air causes the glass to bubble, at which point it is reworked until the desired shape is achieved.
+Demonstrations given by Murano’s extraordinary craftspeople can be seen year-round.

 Knife Makers – Tibet, China

 Like many Artisans around the world, the 20th Century saw Tibetan knife makers struggle to maintain their trade.
 But, with support from the Chinese government and the artists’ continued perseverance, Tibet’s knife makers are clinging on.
 Following the teachings of their forefathers, workers reply a variety of materials; copper is often used for the blade, whilst the horns of bulls and antelopes, along with wood and metal are used for the handles.
 Protecting anyone naive enough to stoke the razor-sharp blades with their fingertips, knives are never without their sheaths.
-Made from animal hides, wood and horn, the coverings not only provide protection, but allow the artists the opportunity to showcase the splendor of their work.
+Made from animal hides, wood and horn, the coverings not only provide protection but allow the artists the opportunity to showcase the splendour of their work.

 Leather Tanners – Fes, Morocco

 Continuing a craft that hasn’t changed since the 11th Century, Morocco’s leather tanners provide a lasting example of how arts of the past can be maintained in an ever modernising world.
 Amidst the low-lying buildings of the Moroccan city of Fez, you’d struggle not to be moved by the colour, and indeed odour, of the city’s most famous tannery, Chouara.
 Set out like a giant sheet of honeycomb, the large stone vessels built through the square are filled with scores of colourful liquids, some, such as the cow urine vat, less pleasant than others.
 And, wading thigh-deep through the liquids are the Artisans.
-First treated and then stained in natural dyes – such as saffron, henna and cedar wood – the final stage of the process sees the skins thrown onto the surrounding roofs where they are left to dry in the heat of the North Africa sun.
+First treated and then stained in natural dyes – such as saffron, henna and cedarwood – the final stage of the process sees the skins thrown onto the surrounding roofs where they are left to dry in the heat of the North Africa sun.

 Ikebana Flower Arrangers – Japan